alexhiggins732/DotMpi/README.md

     .Run()
     .Wait();
 ```

+Like the built in `System.Threading.Tasks.Parallel.For` the first to arguments represent the start and end index inclusive.

+The third and for paramters are exclusive to `DotMpi`.
+The 3rd parameter, `target`, is the target function you wish to execute.

+The the fourth paramter is a function to supply arguments to your `target` function.

 The `Wait()` function will block until all processes have completed.
 If you do not want to block
 instead of calling `Wait()` just call `Run()` and monitor execution with the methods available.